skwid138/Prime-prework-week-1/readme.md

 ### 2 | Getting our assignment onto our computer

-[Watch this video on how to "download"](https://youtu.be/JI10ONehZTg) your assignment into the *prework* folder you created.
+[Watch this video on how to "download"](https://vimeo.com/218468543) your assignment into the *prework* folder you created.
+The password for the video is '*pr1me*'.
 Optionally, you can also read the written instructions below.

 1. Click on the *Fork* button in the upper right-hand corner of this webpage.
 2. Click to select your GitHub account in the modal window that appears.
 This will create a copy of this code under your account.